Profit Margin Calculator

 Operating Margin = Operating Income / Revenue x 100

 Includes operating expenses like rent, utilities, and salaries.
-Shows operational efficiency.
+Shows operational efficiency and how well you manage day-to-day costs.
+This margin reveals the core profitability of your business operations.

 Net Profit Margin